pedrofranke/ProyectoFinal-Henry/README.md

 ## About the Project

+### Objective

 The primary objective of this project is to simulate a business consulting firm while engaging in a hands-on project.
 In this scenario, a client approaches us to analyze the opportunities for opening a restaurant somewhere in the state of New York.

+### Scope

+This project focuses on analyzing data within the state of New York during the period from 2016 to 2021.
+The scope is limited to this geographical area and timeframe as explained in [this](link) analisis.

 ### Step-by-Step Guide